 The Mossy Cave Trail sounded like a good, small outing to finish the day, here on our first visit to Bryce Canyon.

 We had a good little hike, but the so called “cave” was a little disappointing.
 I guess we expected something more than an overhang.
 The waterfall was unimpressive too – more of a cascade.
 Finally, the short trail was somewhat crowded with riff-raff.

 Still, it was great to be near flowing water in such an otherwise arid desert climate.
-Our afternoon’s hikes were very hot, and the stream was refreshing.
+Our hikes earlier in the day were very hot, and the stream was refreshing.

-It’s hard to complain when you’re among such wondrous outdoor scenery as the Bryce Canyon country.
+It’s hard to complain when you’re among such wondrous outdoor scenery in the Bryce Canyon country.

 I bet this trail would be an especially nice, quiet jaunt in the winter months when there’s significant snow and icicles!

 I think we drove all the way back to the South Rim of Grand Canyon this evening.